Replacing Dad: Plot

-Linda Marsh (Mary McDonnell) is a housewife who seems to have a perfect life: along with her husband, high school principal George (William Russ) and three loving children Drew (Erik von Detten), Mandy (Camilla Belle) and Willie (Hayden Tank), she is living in a suburban house in a small and peaceful town.
-One day, she decides to surprise her husband at his office to celebrate their 16th anniversary, and finds him kissing with one of the teachers, Ann Marie Scott (Michele Abrams).
+Linda Marsh is a housewife who seems to have a perfect life.
+Along with her husband, high school principal George and three loving children Drew, Mandy and Willie, she is living in a suburban house in a small and peaceful town.

+One day, Linda decides to surprise George at his office to celebrate their 16th anniversary, and finds him kissing one of the teachers, Ann Marie Scott.
 Immediately, her life falls apart, and she lands in a roller coaster of emotions.

-Her husband initially tries to save their marriage, but Linda kicks him out of the house.
-They later fight over the raising of the children.
-To forget her depression, Linda starts going out in bars, for which George condemns her.
-He blames her of bad parenting, while she continues to blame the adultery for everything that is going wrong in the family.
+George initially says he wants to try to save their marriage, but he moves out of the house.
+They later argue over who should live with the children.
+To forget her depression, Linda goes out to a bar with a girlfriend and gets drunk, for which George condemns her.
+He accuses her of bad parenting, while she continues to blame the adultery for everything that is going wrong in the family.

 Mandy refuses to speak to her father, and Drew is especially mad at George, because he has always felt unwanted by him.
 Willie, on the other hand, misses his father enormously and starts acting out by constantly wearing a bunny suit.

+Not finding the dog in the yard, Linda storms over to the high school to confront George.
+She ends up breaking down, begging him to come home.
+He says he doesn't love her any more.

+Little by little, the family gets reorganised.
+Everyone helps to do odd jobs around the house, including repainting.
+George stops by on Christmas Eve with the kids' presents and he sees she's getting it together and starting to move on.

+On Christmas Day, the kids are at George and Ann Marie's.
+The kids uncomfortably sit in the pristine living room, told not to make a mess.
+She fears she's being judged, compared to Linda.
+Linda is enjoying her alone time when the roofer Tony finally shows.
+Only, he is there to try and take advantage of her, but she promptly kicks him out.

-One day, Linda allows Drew to drive her car, and he accidentally causes a minor car accident with Dr. Mark Chandler (Jack Coleman).
-Sometime later, she meets him again at his office, where her son Drew has an appointment.
-Chandler discovers that he has dyslexia, which hurts Drew's self-confidence, as he was already struggling with his relationship with George.
-Mark becomes close to the family, and Linda's mother Dixie (Tippi Hedren) - who came to town to support her daughter - convinces her daughter to start dating him.
+While trying to get Drew to read a poem over Christmas break, Linda notices he is having difficulties.
+Believing he has vision problems, she takes him to see Dr. Mark Chandler.
+(Drew accidentally caused a minor car accident with him a short time ago while practising to drive with her.)
+He discovers that Drew has dyslexia, which hurts his self-confidence, as he was already struggling with his relationship with his dad.

+Mark becomes close to the family, finding extra information about dyslexia and talking Linda into accompanying him to a chamber of commerce New Years eve event.
+Linda's mother Dixie - who came to town to support her daughter - convinces her to start dating him as he's a widower.

+Helping the doctor with an emergency broken arm, Linda distracts the little boy.
+Mark is impressed and offers her a receptionist job.
+They continue to see each other, and the kids gradually accept things as they are.